Can the Dogcatcher time stamp data?

 The Dogcatcher 2 can time stamp based on configurable flags.
 The Original Dogcatcher can not.

-Most USB memory sticks are supported.
+We support most USB memory sticks.
 These may also be called USB flash drives or thumb drives.
 USB hard drives are not supported.
 Memory sticks with security enabled are not supported.

 How can I use a secure memory stick with the Dogcatcher?